Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 In a nutshell

-• The city of Lisbon was built on several hills and on each of them is at least one beautiful viewpoint – watching a sunset from them is one of the best things to do in Lisbon.
+• Lisbon is built on several hills, and each one has at least one stunning viewpoint.
+Watching the sunset from any of them is one of the best things to do in Lisbon.

-• Real classics among the Lisbon viewpoints are the Miradouro São Pedro de Alcântara and the Miradouro das Portas do Sol.
+• The classics among Lisbon’s viewpoints are Miradouro São Pedro de Alcântara and Miradouro das Portas do Sol.

-• Two hidden gems for viewpoints are the Miradouro da Senhora do Monte and the Aqueduto das Águas Livres.
+• Two hidden gems worth checking out are Miradouro da Senhora do Monte and the Aqueduto das Águas Livres.

-• If you’re looking for a nice hotel with a view, we recommend the boutique hotel The Felix 10.
+• For a hotel with a view, we recommend the boutique hotel The Felix 10.

 Best Viewpoints in Lisbon on a Map

-To give you a first overview of Lisbon’s most beautiful miradouros, we marked the 11 best viewpoints in Lisbon on a map.
+To give you a quick overview of Lisbon’s most beautiful miradouros, we’ve marked the 11 best viewpoints in the city on a map.

 You can also download the map and use it offline.